 As the hackers are always a step ahead of the security systems available in the market to the general public, they are successful in stealth attacks.
 The whitepaper states that the people responsible for network security are not concerned much about stealth attacks as the general tendency of most people is to fix problems rather than to prevent or counter problems.

 Read: What is Replay Attack and how do you prevent it?

 One of the best solutions suggested in the McAfee whitepaper on Stealth Attacks is to create real-time or next-generation security systems that do not respond to undesired messages.
 That means keeping an eye on each entry point of the network and assessing the data transfer to see if the network is communicating only to servers/nodes that it should.
 In today’s environments, with BYOD and all, the entry points are many more compared to past closed networks that were reliant only on wired connections.
 Thus, the security systems should be able to check both wired and especially, wireless network entry points.

 Another method to be used in conjunction with the above is to make sure your security system contains elements that can scan rootkits for malware.
 As they load before your security system, they pose a good threat.
 Also, since they are dormant until “the time is ripe for an attack“, they are hard to detect.
 You have to spruce up the security systems that help you in the detection of such malicious scripts.

 Finally, a good amount of network traffic analysis is required.
 Collecting data over time and then checking for (outbound) communications to unknown or unwanted addresses can help counter/prevent stealth attacks to a good extent.

 This is what I learned from the McAfee whitepaper whose link is given below.
-If you have more information on what is stealth attack and how to prevent them, please share with us.
+If you have more information on what is stealth attacks and how to prevent them, please share it with us.